open-telemetry/opentelemetry-java/QUICKSTART.md

 ...
 ```

-Similarly, the text based approach can be used to read the W3C trace-context from incoming requests.
+Similarly, the text-based approach can be used to read the W3C Trace Context from incoming requests.
 The following presents an example of processing an incoming HTTP request using `HttpExchange`.
 ```java
 HttpTextFormat.Getter<HttpExchange> getter =